Keladi Kannmanii: Music

 The music was composed by Ilaiyaraaja, and the soundtrack album was released by Echo Records.
 Ilaiyaraaja was Vasanth's only choice for composing the music; despite his busy schedule, he accepted the offer.
 The song "Nee Pathi Naan Pathi" is set in Chakravakam, a Carnatic raga, and "Mannil Indha Kaadhal" is set in Keeravani.
 The song "Varanam Aayiram" is a ragamalika, a song set in multiple ragas; one stanza is set in Nayaki.

 "Mannil Indha Kaadhal" was not originally planned to appear in the film.
 Vasanth wanted to showcase Balasubrahmanyam's singing prowess in a scene, but did not know how to do it.
 The idea of "breathless singing" eventually struck Vasanth; and Balasubrahmanyam agreed.
 The song has Balasubrahmanyam singing two stanzas seemingly without taking a single breath in between the lines.
 Vasanth initially proposed that the entire song be sung in one breath, but Ilaiyaraaja said to restrict that to specific stanzas.
 Balasubrahmanyam took 40 seconds to sing the second breathless stanza; he sang breathlessly for the first 25 seconds, and the last 15 seconds after briefly inhaling.
 It was then edited to look like he sang the entire stanza without taking breath.
+While the lyrics are credited to Ilaiyaraaja's elder brother Pavalar Varadharajan, the song was actually written by their younger brother Gangai Amaran who sought to honour Varadharajan who had died long before.

 When Ilaiyaraaja asked if the song "Karpoora Bommai Ondru" could be played in bits throughout the film, rather than all at once, Vasanth agreed because "it would be like something that haunts the characters, and make audiences expect for the moment when we would play it in its entirety".
 The entire soundtrack (except for "Mannil Indha Kaadhal") was completed in 45 minutes.
 Ilaiyaraaja took three days to compose the background music for the two reels forming the climax.
 For the Telugu-dubbed version O Papa Lali, all lyrics were written by Rajasri.